wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.4 =
+* Rewrite Plugin's handling of its own version number to fix issues when new sites are activated in a Network and plugin is Network-Activated
+* Prevent Fatal Error for Versions of WordPress before 3.4, and Deactivate Plugin instead, because plugin requires at least 3.4 to function
+* Security:  require "switch_themes" Capability rather than "manage_options" Capability to access plugin's Settings page

 = 4.3 =
 * Add SSL support so that visitors can view the WordPress site with https:// URLs and Site URL can be https://